charliecalvert/CloudNotes/Assignments/React/SwitchRepos.md

 {"result": "success"}
 ```

 Our strategy will be to first confirm that we can call the two methods from the client.
-Once we have confirmed that the plumbing is working properly, then we can concentrate on implementing the two methods.
+Once we have confirmed that the plumbing is working properly, then we can concentrate on implementing the two methods and handling the values they send back to the client.

 ## New React Component.